 The length of treatment depends on the problems being addressed, your personal style with respect to change, the strength of rapport between you and your therapist, and the frequency of meetings which can affect the pace at which you and your therapist can work on problems.
 All of these things can be talked over with your therapist

 At a minimum, counseling can provide at least two things.
 First, counseling provides a safe place to talk over your difficulties with someone with experience helping people.
 Second, counseling generally adds some clarity about decision-making options and provides a healthy place to brainstorm ideas about what to try next.
 Whatever the case, counseling can be tailored to your situation and together with your therapist, you can sort out the goals that will make counseling meaningful and helpful for you.

 Our therapists specialize in providing the counseling treatment.
 While medication can be an invaluable tool to your counseling process, in Illinois counselors may not prescribe medication.
 We recommend medication to be discussed and prescribed by a psychiatrist, rather than using a primary care physician.
 This is because psychiatrists have specialized training and experience in assessment and monitoring medication used for mental health concerns.
 Your counselor can help you identify symptoms and think through if seeking the medical support of a psychiatrist would be helpful to you.
 We also keep a referral list of psychiatrists in Chicago if you are needing to contact one.

 Where are our offices located?

-Our office is conveniently located in the Fine Arts Building on Van Buren and Michigan.
-Access to every public train line is only a couple blocks away, and there is paid street parking along Van Buren, Wabash, and Columbus.
+Our office is conveniently located in the Monadnock Building on Dearborn between Jackson and Van Buren.
+Access to every public train line is directly outside the building, and there is paid street parking along Van Buren, Dearborn, and Wabash.
 Our address is below.
-The Fine Arts Building currently has a manually operated elevator, so simply ring the bell and wait for the operator to take you to the 6th floor.